Malitthh/Hacktoberfest-Playwright-Automation/README.md

 for this project,

-1. type `npm install` on IDE terminal should be enough
+1. Type `npm install` on IDE terminal should be enough.

 ### Running the Tests